Overcoming Concept Shift in Domain-Aware Settings through Consolidated Internal Distributions: Experimental Validation

-We follow the UDA literature for evaluation due to the topic proximity.
-We use the metrics and the features used in the UDA literature for fair comparison.
+\textbf{Empirical Evaluation:} Since sequential model adaptation is not a well-explored problem, we follow the UDA literature for evaluation due to the topic proximity.
+For this reason, we use the metrics and the features used in the UDA literature for fair comparison.
 We use the VGG16 network as the base model for the digit recognition tasks.
 The network is initialized with random weights.
-For the other tasks, we use the ResNet-50 network which is pre-trained on the ImageNet as the backbone network.
+We use the Decaf6 features for the Office-Caltech tasks.
+For the Office-31 and ImageCLEF-DA datasets, we use the ResNet-50 backbone which is pre-trained on the ImageNet.
+For the VisDA-2017 dataset, we use the ResNet-101 backbone pre-trained on the ImageNet.
+A point of strength for our algorithm is that there are only two major algorithm-specific hyper-parameters and tuning them is not challenging.
 We set $\tau=0.99$ and $\lambda = 10^{-3}$.

 We report the average classification rate on the target domain and the standard deviation based on ten runs for each UDA task.
 We train the base model using the source labeled data.
 We report the performance of the model before adaptation as a baseline which also demonstrates the effect of domain shift.
 Then we adapt the model using the target unlabeled data using SMAUI algorithm and report the target domain performance.
 In our Tables, bold font denotes the best performance.
-The baseline performance before model adaptation is reported in the first row, then the UDA methods based on adversarial learning, then the methods based on direct matching, separated by a line in the middle, followed by our result in the last row.
+The baseline performance before model adaptation is reported in the first row, then the UDA methods based on adversarial learning, then the UDA methods based on direct matching which are separated by a line in the middle, followed by our result in the last rows of the tables.